 GeneCards Summary for ORAI1 Gene

 ORAI1 (ORAI Calcium Release-Activated Calcium Modulator 1) is a Protein Coding gene.
-Diseases associated with ORAI1 include immunodeficiency 9 and combined immunodeficiency due to orai1 deficiency.
-Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include store-operated calcium channel activity.
+Diseases associated with ORAI1 include Immunodeficiency 9 and Myopathy, Tubular Aggregate, 2.
+Among its related pathways are Cardiac conduction and B Cell Receptor Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include identical protein binding and store-operated calcium channel activity.
 An important paralog of this gene is ORAI2.

 UniProtKB/Swiss-Prot Summary for ORAI1 Gene

 Ca(2+) release-activated Ca(2+) (CRAC) channel subunit which mediates Ca(2+) influx following depletion of intracellular Ca(2+) stores and channel activation by the Ca(2+) sensor, STIM1 (PubMed:16582901, PubMed:16645049, PubMed:16733527, PubMed:16766533, PubMed:16807233, PubMed:19249086, PubMed:23307288, PubMed:24351972, PubMed:24591628, PubMed:28219928, PubMed:20354224, PubMed:26956484).
 CRAC channels are the main pathway for Ca(2+) influx in T-cells and promote the immune response to pathogens by activating the transcription factor NFAT (PubMed:16582901).